cloudarchitectgithub/Enterprise-Email-Intelligence-Platform/docs/FALLBACK_STRATEGY.md

 ---

-## 📊 Rule-Based Classification Logic
+## 📊 Rule Based Classification Logic

 When all AI models fail, the system uses intelligent keyword matching: